sakaiproject/sakai/cloud-content/README.md

 If you are not familiar with `sakai-configuration.xml`, it is placed in the same location as the properties files.
 See Confluence for an overview:
 [https://confluence.sakaiproject.org/display/REL/More+Flexible+Sakai+Configuration](More Flexible Sakai Configuration)

+## Testing

+Because the tests work against a real backend, they are disabled by default.
+To run them, you must activate the `swift-tests` profile (e.g., `mvn -Pswift-tests install`) and set your configuration.
+The settings for the Swift tests is in `impl/src/test/resources/swift.properties`.
+These are straightforward and align with the names/values needed for real usage.
+The tests will clean up after themselves unless `deleteEmptyContainers` is set to false, which can be used to validate content in a container afterward.